Skip to main content

 Linear

-A linear trend line shows if your data is generally increasing or decreasing at a constant rate.
+A linear trend line shows if your data is generally increasing or decreasing at a steady rate.
 You can also stick to linear when you just want to show the overall increasing or decreasing direction of your data overtime.

 Logarithmic